mehdiDagdoug/mehdiDagdoug.github.io/_pages/teaching.md

 In a master's degree:
 - Survey sampling,
-- Oriented-object programming with C++ in Master 1 of statistics,
+- Oriented-object programming with C++,
 - Python,
 - Advanced R course.